codethor0/dilivet/README.md

 go test ./code/clean/kats
 ```

 If NIST republishes updated vectors, drop the new JSON files in the same directory and extend the loader tests as needed.
+The CLI command `dilivet kat-verify` provides a quick structural smoke test across the default vector bundle.